delaneyj/datastar/site/static/md/guide/getting_started.md

     </button>
 </div>

 So what else can we do now that we have declarative signals and expressions?
-Anything we want, really.
+Anything we want, really!

 See if you can follow the code below based on what you've learned so far, _before_ trying the demo.